 Location: 15 Whitworth Street, Manchester, England M1 5DE

-Photographer Stephen Wright and the band must have had little idea that the photo would become so iconic and inspire so many to make the pilgrimage to Salford.
+Photographer Stephen Wright and the band can’t have imagined the photo would become so iconic and inspire so many fans to make the pilgrimage to Salford.

-Initially, the club did not embrace the link with Morrissey and company, perhaps not surprisingly given the album’s prickly subject matter of Vicars dressed up in tutus and intruders breaking into Buckingham Palace with rusty spanners to startle the poor Majesty.
+Initially, the club did not embrace the link with Morrissey and company, perhaps not surprisingly given the album’s prickly subject matter of vicars dressed up in tutus and intruders breaking into Buckingham Palace with rusty spanners to startle Her Majesty.

-But eventually the club has caved in, realising its own cultural relevance and welcoming many hardcore fans of The Smiths to the property.
+But eventually the owners caved in, realising its own cultural relevance and welcoming many hardcore fans of The Smiths to the property.

-And The Smiths are not the only band with links to the club.
-Members of the successful British Invasion band, The Hollies, were members of the club.
+And The Smiths are not the only act with links to the club.
+Two musicians from successful British Invasion band The Hollies were members.
 Indeed, Graham Nash and Allan Clarke used the premises to practice their songs.

 Location: St Ignatius Walk, Salford, Manchester, England M5 3RX